openfisca/openfisca-doc/openfisca-web-api/README.md

 ```
 ## Hosting an API instance

-Let App Developers access your country package information and computations by serving the web API that comes bundled with OpenFisca-Core module.
+Let App Developers access your country package information and computations by serving the web API that comes bundled with the OpenFisca-Core module.
 See the [technical documentation](https://github.com/openfisca/openfisca-core#serving-the-api) for serving instructions.

 ### Track your API